Tax Alert

 insight featured image

-The new rule deems profits from a “flipped residential property” as business income to target taxpayers that misclassify these profits as a capital gain to avoid taxes.
-It’s important to understand this rule as the Canada Revenue Agency (CRA) has increased the number of audits relating to these types of transactions, which can lead to hefty penalties and interest for non-compliance.
+The residential property flipping rule deems profits from a "flipped residential property" as business income to target taxpayers that misclassify these profits as a capital gain to avoid taxes.
+It’s important to understand this rule as the CRA has increased the number of audits relating to these types of transactions, which can lead to hefty penalties and interest for non-compliance.

 How are gains on residential property ordinarily treated for tax?